fastlane/fastlane/README.md

     xcode-select --install

-Install phantomjs (this is needed to control the iTunesConnect frontend)
+Install phantomjs (this is needed to control the iTunes Connect frontend)

     brew update && brew install phantomjs